 Those action shots are priceless and they also make a great bribe for participating in some staged photos.

 Sometimes we go back out into the field after our kids have burned off some energy for just a few more photos.

 8. HAVE FUN!

 There’s no point in taking photos at a pumpkin patch if your family is miserable.
 And yes, I have to remind myself of this every year.

 As your kids get older, it’s easier to bribe them to do pumpkin patch photography.
 But know when they have had enough.

-There’s nothing wrong with calling it a day and trying again some other time.
+There’s nothing wrong with calling it a day and trying some of these pumpkin photoshoot ideas some other time.

-With social distancing at play in most pumpkin patches, try to get your mask to coordinate with your outfit.
+With social distancing still in play at most pumpkin patches, try to get your mask to coordinate with your outfit.

-I personally forgot about this and wore my pineapple face mask everywhere and I’m kicking myself for not having a more neutral option!
+I personally forgot about this last year and wore my pineapple face mask everywhere.
+And I’m kicking myself for not having a more neutral option!